GlenKPeterson/Paguro/README.md

 #Features

-* Type-safe versions of Clojure's immutable collections, implementing the generic `java.util` collection interfaces.
+* Type-safe versions of Clojure's immutable collections (arguably the best immutable collection implementations on the JVM).
 * A simplified immutable alternative to Java 8 Streams, wrapping checked exceptions and avoiding primitives.
 * A tiny, type-safe data definition language of brief helper functions: `vec()`, `set()`, `map()`, and `tup()`, (like Clojure's vector `[]`, set `#{}`, and map `{}`).
-* Tuples which can be extended to make your own immutable Java classes with correct `equals()`, `hashCode()`, and `toString()` implementations.
+* Tuples!
+Use them for rapid prototyping, then later extend them to make your own immutable Java classes with correct `equals()`, `hashCode()`, and `toString()` implementations.

-UncleJim takes advantages of Java's type inferencing by avoiding void return types, arrays, primatives, and checked exceptions in lambdas.
-It can decrease the amount of code you need to write by a factor of at 2x-3x while focusing you on using the right collections for the best possible Big O scalability.
+UncleJim takes advantages of Java's type inferencing.
+It eschews void return types, arrays, primatives, and checked exceptions in lambdas.
+It can decrease the amount of code you need to write by a factor of at 2x-3x.
+Using functional transfomrations instead of loops focuses you on choosing the right collections which leads to more readable code AND the better Big O complexity/scalability.

 #Details